Patrick A. Hillberg Ph.D.

 For Speaking Events:

 As author and speaker Pat discusses the technical and organizational issues which impact product lifecycles and advanced manufacturing.
-He brings decades of industry experience leading IT deployment teams, teaching graduate-level engineers, and as an advocate for developing the advanced manufacturing workforce.
+He brings decades of industry experience leading IT deployment teams, teaching graduate-level engineering managers and as an advocate for developing the advanced manufacturing workforce.

 He teaches graduate courses in engineering management at Oakland University and was recently the Workforce Development lead for Siemens PLM.
 He collaborates with industry, academia and workforce organizations to develop talent management strategies, and advises to education and workforce committees.